Where our food comes from

 We are proud to be part of The Real Junk Food Project.
 As such, we are part of a global network of cafes and projects that divert surplus edible food destined for waste,and make it into delicious healthy meals.

-There are no prices on our menu; customers choose how much and how they are able to give for their meal and experience.
-Money, skills and time are all welcome currencies!
+There are no prices on our menu; customers pay as they can for their meal and experience.

 Three local supermarkets divert their good quality vegetarian ingredients and food waste to us; Roundhay Cooperative, Chapel Allerton Aldi and Morrisons on Harehills Lane.